 How Social Media Promote Food Safety

 Digital platforms have transformed how we access and share information, and food safety is no exception.
-With real-time updates, personal anecdotes, and engaging discussions at their fingertips, individuals are increasingly turning to social media for guidance on safe food handling practices.
-The widespread adoption of these platforms is evident in a 2021 USDA survey, which revealed that 82% of state food safety agencies utilize social media for both general and recall announcements (Figure 1) [8].
+With real-time , personal anecdotes, and engaging discussions at their fingertips, individuals are increasingly turning to social media for guidance on safe food handling practices.
+The widespread adoption of these platforms is evident in a 2021 USDA survey, which revealed that 82% of state food safety agencies utilize social media for both general communication and recall announcements (Figure 1) [8].

 social media